Introducing: The Oral Thermometer

 Described below are the proper steps in taking an oral temperature reading.
-The steps are in bold, and additional information on what can go wrong follows the bold text.
+The steps are in bold, and additional information on what can go wrong follows after.

 - Do not breathe heavily through the mouth prior to taking temperature.
 Breathing through the mouth may lower the temperature of the mouth tissue, resulting in inaccurate readings.